NickFane/github-actions-poc/README.md

+# Github Actions PoC

-# A basic repository to do proof of concepts on.
+A basic repository to do proof of concepts on.
 This one is based on retrieving pet data from an API!